Bartleby, the Scrivener: Autobiography

+Free will and ethics

 "Bartleby, the Scrivener" alludes to Jonathan Edwards's "Inquiry into the Freedom of the Will" and Jay Leyda, in his introduction to The Complete Stories of Herman Melville, comments on the similarities between Bartleby and The Doctrine of Philosophical Necessity by Joseph Priestley.
 Both Edwards and Priestley wrote about free will and determinism.
 Edwards states that free will requires the will to be isolated from the moment of decision, in which case Bartleby's isolation from the world would allow him to be completely free.
 He has the ability to do whatever he pleases.
-The reference to Priestley and Edwards in connection with determinism may suggest that Bartleby's exceptional exercise of his personal will, even though it leads to his death, spares him from an externally determined fate.
+The reference to Priestley and Edwards in connection with determinism may suggest that Bartleby's exceptional exercise of his personal will, though it leads to his death, spares him from an externally determined fate.

 "Bartleby" is also seen as an inquiry into ethics.
-Critic John Matteson sees the story (and other Melville works) as explorations of the changing meaning of 19th-century "prudence."
+Critic John Matteson sees the story (and other Melville works) as explorations of the changing meaning of 19th-century "prudence".
 The story's narrator "struggles to decide whether his ethics will be governed by worldly prudence or Christian agape."
 He wants to be humane, as shown by his accommodations of the four staff and especially of Bartleby, but this conflicts with the newer, pragmatic and economically based notion of prudence supported by changing legal theory.
 The 1850 case Brown v.
 Kendall, three years before the story's publication, was important in establishing the "reasonable man" standard in the United States, and emphasized the positive action required to avoid negligence.
 Bartleby's passivity has no place in a legal and economic system that increasingly sides with the "reasonable" and economically active individual.
 His fate, an innocent decline into unemployment, prison, and starvation, dramatizes the effect of the new prudence on the economically inactive members of society.